johnfrades/HiSnaps/README.md

 - Added file upload functionality, saves to /public/uploads -->next goal, to retrieve the locally upload filename to bind it to users avatar

+//Oct 4, 2016
+-Trashed the local file upload
+-changes on loginuser profile page
+ -added delete function
+ -edit function still on testing
+ -shows the selfies posted on author

 -John Frades